 North West Learning Partnership offer the salaried route into teaching in collaboration with Liverpool John Moores University,(LJMU), and is aimed at applicants with prior experience in a school-setting.
-Advice is available for career changers.
-Applicants for this employment-based route should apply with the support of a school who is willing to employ them as an unqualified teacher for the duration of the programme which is one academic year or apply when there is a vacancy at one of our partnership schools.
-Contact email@example.com for further information as to when there are vacancies and for support with your application.
+Applicants for this employment-based route should apply to NWLP School Direct with the support of a school who is willing to employ them as an unqualified teacher for the duration of the programme which is one academic year.

 As a Salaried School Direct trainee you may be expected to teach up to 90% of a teacher timetable and be responsible for the planning, teaching and assessment of your class(es) from early on in the year.
 Trainees on the salaried programme are selected, recruited and employed directly by schools with our support.